 Gas Act 1992

 Many aspects of gas quality are governed by regulations and standards under the Gas Act.
-Of particular relevance is s46A, which requires that every person who owns or operates a gas supply system must implement and maintain an SMS that allows for all practicable steps to prevent the gas supply system from presenting a significant risk of:
+Of particular relevance is Gas Act s46A, which requires every person who owns or operates a gas supply system to implement and maintain an SMS that allows for all practicable steps to prevent the gas supply system from presenting a significant risk of:

 serious harm to any member of the public; or

-significant damage to property owned by a person other than the person that owns or operates the gas supply system.
+significant damage to property owned by a person other than the person who owns or operates the gas supply system.

 The more detailed requirements for an SMS are set out in the SM Regulations, issued under Gas Act s54.
 The SM Regulations also set requirements and responsibilities for gas specification, odorisation and pressure.